Cari Batson Thomas: Coast Guard career

-Non Profit Career
+Non-profit career

-After retirement from the Coast Guard, Admiral Thomas became the first woman National Executive Director of the Navy League of the United States.
+After retirement from the Coast Guard, Admiral Thomas became the first woman national executive director of the Navy League of the United States.
 In this capacity, she was responsible for the oversight and management of the national staff, and supporting the more than 45,000 volunteers and 220 councils that assist the sea services and their families.
-Mrs. Thomas also was the Associate Publisher for SeaPower magazine, and the Chief Executive Officer of the Navy League Building LLC.
+Thomas also was the associate publisher for SeaPower magazine, and the chief executive officer of the Navy League Building LLC.
 The Navy League is responsible for educating the public about the need for the sea services and advocating for them with members of Congress.
 In this role, she helped coordinate investing in tomorrow's leaders through the Navy League's Naval Sea Cadet Corps program with nearly 10,000 cadets in 46 states and territories.
 She served the Navy League in this role in 2016-2017.
 She was also one of the primary authors of the Maritime Policy Statement for the Navy League.

 Admiral Thomas transitioned to lead a military aid society for the Coast Guard, Coast Guard Mutual Assistance.
 The organization, formed in 1924 as the League of Coast Guard Women, has a long history as a military aid society whose motto is “We Look After Our Own.”
 With assets in excess of $50 million, Coast Guard Mutual Assistance (CGMA) has provided more than $230 million in assistance throughout its history.
 In 2021, CGMA received the prestigious Distinguished Public Service Award from the Coast Guard for its unprecedented leadership support during the COVID-19 pandemic and DHS Lapse in Appropriations.
 In 2021, Cari earned the prestigious Certified Association Executive (CAE) credential from the American Society of Association Executives.